AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitbref.PNG)

-We don't want to save the files we don't want to share in `Local Repo`.
+We don't want to save the files you don't want to share in `Local Repo`.
 - `git add` needs to be done..
-- First we need to create a file named `.gitignore`.
+- First you need to create a file named `.gitignore`.

 ```bash
         touch .gitignore
 ```
-gitignore file, we must write the file that we want to be hidden with its extension.
+gitignore file, you must write the file that you want to be hidden with its extension.
 Incognito file is no longer protected by Git.
 ```c
         .gitignore  ==>  file.extention